TarballCoLtd/jse3d/README.md

 # jse3d

-by Tarball and Samuel Krug
+by Alyxandra Ferrari and Samuel Krug

 ## Dependencies